Mortgage Broker Bonds: a Deeper Understanding

 - Deliberately approves the client for a higher loan amount than he or she can pay back

-- Charging additional fees that are unnecessary
+- Charging unnecessary additional fees

 - Setting an interest rate that is not based solely on the client’s credit history